-Mornington Peninsula Shire and National Trust of Australia (Victoria) are proud to open the 2021 Mornington Peninsula Heritage Awards.
+Mornington Peninsula Shire and National Trust of Australia (Victoria) are proud to announce the 2021 Mornington Peninsula Heritage Awards.
 These awards recognise those in our community who have demonstrated excellence in preservation, restoration, enhancement, interpretation and reuse of our heritage places.

 Our heritage includes public and private places, buildings, gardens and objects.
 Heritage places are an integral part of the Mornington Peninsula community and the Heritage Awards highlight our commitment to celebrate and promote our heritage.

 The aim of the awards is to recognise excellence in heritage conservation and to encourage community awareness of our heritage.
 The awards are open to domestic and commercial projects, from both government and non-government sectors.

 In 2021 the awards presentation could not be held in person therefore individual presentations were made on the nominated properties.